Rapid City man draws 12-year prison term for child porn - NewsBreak

 Legends Ride returns to Deadwood to support Black Hills charities

 DEADWOOD, S.D.
-(KOTA) - ”The motorcyclists here, they’re the most giving people on the planet,” stated president of the Sturgis Buffalo Chip, Rod “Woody” Woodruff on the annual Legends ride.
-For 15 years, the Legends Ride has brought celebrities and bikers together with the goal...
+(KEVN) -“The motorcyclists here, they’re the most giving people on the planet,” stated president of the Sturgis Buffalo Chip, Rod “Woody” Woodruff on the annual Legends ride.
+For 15 years, the Legends Ride has brought celebrities and bikers together with the goal to...

 RELATED LOCAL CHANNELS